gvwilson/thirdbit/src/fiction/iffy/index.md

 into a scowling face.
-Another handful Marines were scattered among crates and machines or on the decks of nearby ships, their positions selected after a millisecond of high-intensity simulation by the city's core.
+Another handful Marines were scattered among crates and machines or on the decks of nearby ships, their positions optimized after a millisecond of high-intensity simulation by the city's core.
 Other than them the pier was deserted.
 So was the piers south of them, but not the one to the north.